 Library Instruction for your students

-Redeemer’s license with Access Copyright provides students and faculty/staff with permission to copy within Redeemer’s mandate, in addition to ways that are covered by fair dealing and other permitted uses under the Copyright Act.
+Redeemer's license with Access Copyright provides students, faculty and staff permission to copy more than what is permitted under the Canadian Copyright Act.

 For published works in Access Copyright’s repertoire, you can: